ooici/coverage-model/README.md

     mkvirtualenv --python=python2.7 coverage_model

 Use pip to install numpy, netCDF4, and ipython:
-*Note - numpy can be finicky, needs to be installed 'by itself'*
+*Note - numpy can be finicky, needs to be installed 'by itself' (on its own line)*

     pip install numpy
     pip install netCDF4
     pip install ipython

+***Optional:** To run any of the example functions that result in graphical output, you must also install matplotlib*

+    pip install matplotlib

 #Source